The 7 best HR software and tool options to consider in 2023

 1. ADP Workforce Now

-ADP was founded in 1949 and is best known as a payroll provider, but it also sells a comprehensive human resource information system that offers a full suite of functionality.
+ADP was founded in 1949 and is best known as a payroll provider, but it also sells a comprehensive human resource information system that offers a full suite of functions.
 ADP caters to all business sizes, from the very small all the way to multinational conglomerates.
 It also offers a service that allows you to outsource payroll processing to ADP payroll specialists.

 - For companies with offices in the United States and Canada, ADP offers a cross-border system that allows you to store all employee records in one database.
 The data is easily accessible for reporting, viewing and managing workflow approvals.